 4. Partnership

-A partnership is a business entity that is owned and operated by two or more individuals.
-The liability of partners is unlimited, and they are personally liable for all the debts and liabilities of the business.
-A partnership is not a separate legal entity, which means that the partners are personally liable for the business.
+A partnership is a business entity that is owned and operated by two or more individuals who share the profits and responsibilities of the business.
+The liability of partners is unlimited, meaning they are personally liable for all the debts and liabilities incurred by the business.
+This structure necessitates a high level of trust and cooperation among partners, as each individual’s personal assets can be used to satisfy the business’s financial obligations.

-Incorporation Process for a Malaysia Type of Company
+Incorporation Process for a Company in Malaysia

 The process of incorporating a Malaysia type of company involves several steps, including choosing a company name, preparing the necessary documents, registering the company with the Companies Commission of Malaysia (SSM), obtaining business licenses and permits, and registering for taxes.